 There is no question that an educational institution can benefit from these new technologies and services, as we have.
 However, before the complexity gets unmanageable, it would be wise to review where you are and where you want to be; and chart a pathway between the two that maximizes the net benefits to your institution.
 I am suggesting you develop a Digital Strategy.

 Let me give another example for how this could play out.
-In the example covered about online learning, we have recently decided to collaborate with a new company, Noodle Partners, that Partners, which is more flexible and willing to adopt our enterprise solutions such as CMS and CRM.
+In the example covered about online learning, we have recently decided to collaborate with a new company, Noodle Partners, that is more flexible and willing to adopt our enterprise solutions such as CMS and CRM.
 This simplifies our support and integration requirements, reduces our cost, and improves the overall net from online learning for the university.